 This is the generalised term for digital currency.
-Currencies such as Bitcoin, Ether, and Pluton are all forms of cryptocurrency.
+Currencies such as Bitcoin, Ether, and Pluton are all forms of digital currency.

 A decentralised exchange is an exchange in which the trades occur directly between users in a peer to peer format rather than through a third party.
 This exchange format ensures maximum security and allows our users to stay in control of their own funds.

 ETH or PLU

 In addition to being represented by their names - Ether, and Pluton - cryptocurrencies are often represented by three capital letters such as ETH and PLU.